Mice are tiny, scared of noise, and also afraid of you!

 8. Hard to Control

 Note that prevention is better than a cure.
 For example, they can create nests in a matter of days.
 For example, you can find between five and twelve babies in each nest!

 Frequently Asked Questions

 Do mice attack you?

 They will do anything they can to avoid humans.
 For example, a mouse is interested in food, shelter, and protection from predators.

 Are mice aggressive to humans?

-If you keep mice as a pet, they may become aggressive and bite you due to excessive handling.
+If you keep mice as pets, they may become aggressive and bite you due to excessive handling.